 During the COVID-19 pandemic, you’ll want to update your plan.
 Be sure you include steps to keep your family safe from COVID-19, too.
 Just check with the Centers for Disease Control and Prevention (CDC) for more info.

 In the event of a disaster, make sure you have an emergency supply kit ready when you need it.
-Prepare your kit to include at least three days of food, water, clothing and medications.
-You can add any other items based on your family’s needs.
+Prepare your kit to include at least three days’ worth of food, water, clothing and medications.
+And add any other items based on your family’s needs.

 Need to make a checklist?
 See this emergency supply list (PDF) for ideas.

-It’s never too early to talk with kids about a disaster plan.
-Knowing what to expect will help them prepare and have less fear.
-They'll also learn how to stay safe in the event you aren't with them.
+It’s never too early to talk to kids about a disaster plan.
+Letting them know what to expect will help them prepare and have less fear.
+Even better, they’ll learn how to keep themselves safe if you’re not with them when an emergency happens.